Delta-matroids and toric degenerations in OG(n,2n+1): Preliminaries

 \begin{corollary} Let $\pi$ be a degeneration of torus orbits as above, whose general fiber is the torus orbit closure $Z_{\Lambda_t}$.
 Suppose that $Z_{\Lambda_1},\ldots,Z_{\Lambda_{m'}}$ are distinct torus orbit closures contained in the special fiber $\pi^{-1}(0)$, each of the same dimension of $Z_{\Lambda_t}$.
 Suppose further that

 Then, the irreducible components of the special fiber $\pi^{-1}(0)$ are precisely $Z_{\Lambda_1},\ldots,Z_{\Lambda_{m'}}$.
 In particular, we have

 \end{corollary}

 \begin{proof} If $\dim(Z_{\Lambda_i})=\dim(Z_{\Lambda_t})$, then by flatness, $Z_{\Lambda_i}$ must be an irreducible component of the special fiber.
-As discussed above, it must appear with multiplicity 1.
 If there were any other components of the special fiber, then their (dilated) moment map images would be non-empty sub-polytopes of $\cP(\Lambda_t)$ of the same dimension, and along with the $\cP(\Lambda_{i})$, would form a polyhedral decomposition of $\cP(\Lambda_t)$.
 However, this is impossible by the assumption on the union of the $\cP(\Lambda_i)$.
 The formula in cohomology follows, as the class remains constant in a flat family of algebraic cycles. \end{proof}